TexBlock/TiC-Wiki/General-FAQ.md

 ## I found a bug, what do I do?

 Start by updating your mods to the latest version, as your bug is possibly fixed in a later version.
+Also try testing with just Tinkers' Construct installed to determine if its a mod conflict, as that can be valuable information for fixing the issue.

 If the bug still happens in an up to date pack, you can try searching [our issue tracker](/SlimeKnights/TinkersConstruct/issues) to see if its a known issue, then ask on [our discord](https://discord.gg/njGrvuh) for help debugging it.